bentoml/BentoML/docs/source/frameworks/pytorch.rst

 Preface
 -------

-If you have already compiled your PyTorch model to TorchScript, you might consider to use :doc:`bentoml.torchscript </reference/frameworks/torchscript>`.
+If you have already compiled your PyTorch model to TorchScript, you might consider using :doc:`bentoml.torchscript </reference/frameworks/torchscript>`.
 BentoML provides first-class support for TorchScript, hence using ``bentoml.torchscript`` is less prone to compatibility issues during production.

 .. note::